Tithing

 Why doesn’t the Church allow members to know how it spends our donations?

 President Hinckley was interviewed just before the 2002 Olympics.
-The following is a transcript of the interview which can be viewed on the youtube link below.
+The following is a transcript of the interview which can be viewed on the YouTube link below.

-Our comment: We are tithe payers (the ones that Hinckley referred to as making the contributions).
+Editor comment: We are tithe payers (the ones that Hinckley referred to as making the contributions).
 When can we see the financial information?

 Has the Church always been secretive about its financial records?

 Granted, as members of the LDS Church, we would likely have disagreements as to how to spend the money.
-We can accept that we ‘appoint’ leaders to manage the funds just like Corporations do.
-However, even though stockholders of corporations aren’t generally involved in determining how the managers of the corporations’ assets spend their money, they do receive a stockholder’s report every year summarizing how the money was spent and what is the financial position of the corporation.
+We can accept that we 'appoint' leaders to manage the funds just like corporations do.
+However, even though stockholders of corporations aren't generally involved in determining how the managers of the corporations' assets spend their money, they do receive a stockholder's report every year summarizing how the money was spent and what is the financial position of the corporation.
 The LDS tithe-payers receive absolutely nothing regarding how their tithes were used.
-It’s kind of hypocritical of the Church to not reveal their finances as they require us, as members, to essentially reveal our finances to them each year during tithing settlement.
+It's kind of hypocritical of the church to not reveal their finances as they require us, as members, to essentially reveal our finances to them each year during tithing settlement.

-From a member of a nonLDS Church:
+From a member of a non-LDS Church:

 Annually our diocese publishes the financial run down in the diocese monthly newspaper.
 It's quite detailed, yet it is nice to see where everything goes.
 Every registered family gets this newspaper, whether they contribute or not.
 Most parishes also give a prior week’s financial statement in the Sunday bulletin.
 It usually shows what the total donations were, mass attendance and how much was contributed to special collections.
 It's just nice to know.

+Many Protestant congregations put in their weekly programs, exactly how much they receive in tithes and offerings each week and year, as well as how much their expenses are.
+Wouldn't that be nice if the LDS Church included that information in their programs each week?
+The Adventists disclose how much they receive in tithes and offerings as shown here.
 Many Lutherans have told us that you can go to the Synod's website and drill down to any congregation in the world and see how they spent their money.
 Sounds like a model of trust and honesty that the one, true church should emulate.

-Motivation to pay tithing
+Motivation to pay

 Tithing as the Catholic priest said above should be a gift, but the LDS Church makes it an obligation.
 Fear is often used as a motivator to get people to pay a full tithing.
-How many times have you heard the term ‘fire insurance’ associated with tithing?
-He who is tithed shall not be burned at Christ’s’ 2nd coming.
-Malachi 8:10 is often quoted - Will a man rob God, yet ye have robbed me….
+How many times have you heard the term 'fire insurance' associated with tithing?
+He who is tithed shall not be burned at Christ's' 2nd coming.
+Malachi 8:10 is often quoted - "Will a man rob God, yet ye have robbed me".

 The guilt placed upon Latter-day Saints can be considerable.
 We are not considered members in ‘good standing’ if we’re not paying tithing.
 We cannot attend the temple if we don’t pay our tithing.
 We cannot have temple-related callings or any high-profile positions if we’re not full tithe-payers.
 And if we are full tithe-payers, we’re often counseled to then start paying generous fast offerings, contributing to the missionary fund, etc.